UofCStatDeptConsult/uofcstatdeptconsult.github.io/_pages/anova.md

 where $$x_{ij}$$ are known observed variables, the $$\beta_j$$ are some "idealized formulation of some aspects of interest to the investigator in the phenomena underlying the observations".
 The usual minimal assumptions made in this model are (a) that the noise is centered ($$\mathbb{E}[\epsilon_i]=0$$) and (b) that the observations are uncorrelated:  ($$\mathbb{E}[\epsilon_i\epsilon_j]=0$$).

-Note the ressemblance with linear regression:
+Note the resemblance with linear regression:
 + if $$\{x_{ij}\}$$ are continuous-valued, this is indeed regression analysis.
 + But __if the $$\{x_{ij}\}$$ are indicator variables (ie, $$\{0,1\}$$ depending on whether or not observation $$i$$ belongs to category $$j$$), then this is ANOVA.__
 + If there are some $$\{x_{ij}\}$$ of both kinds, this is __an analysis of covariance (ANCOVA).__